 Our college provides a comprehensive learning program for all students.
 We pride ourselves on our strong pastoral care program that ensures our students are safe, supported and transition smoothly from the primary arena into their lower secondary years, then on to senior school and then the broader community.
 Strong mentoring and advocacy programs between students and staff are being developed and all staff play a role in providing positive guidance for our students.
 Central to improvement is putting students first and, as we move into a new era, we need to ensure that changes result in improved classroom instruction and the quality of student learning.

 Through our Motto of Learning for Life we aim to provide an environment that values cultural differences, promotes a love of learning and empowers students to make a positive contribution to our world.
-All members of our college community are asked to share, model and promote our values of Care, Courtesy, Cooperation, Courage and Commitment.
+All members of our college community are asked to share, model and promote our values of Care, Courage and Commitment.

 Our strategic priorities for 2015-2017 provide a focus for our efforts to improve outcomes for students.
 Our focus areas are: